Skip to content

 All possible interfaces

-How to invoke a specific interface.
+How to invoke a specific interface directly?

 from mininterface.interfaces import TuiInterface